 • 2 tablespoons avocado oil

-• 1 cup carrots, peeled and chopped into small cube size
+• 1 cup carrots, peeled and chopped into small cubes

-• 1/2 cup onion, chopped in small cube size
+• 1/2 cup onion, chopped into small cubes

 • 4 cloves garlic, minced